axelroy/python-base-docker-images/README.md

 Input & output not documented yet, will be done in the fully fonctionnal version.

 Basic usage for demo.

 launch :

+TODO : Clean when the good option will be determined.
 `docker run --rm --init --name python-mip-interactive -v  /home/utilisateur/docker-volume/:/docker-volume  hbpmip/python-mip-interactive init`

 And in another command line :